Jablunkov: Sights

+The Church of Corpus Christi was built in the Renaissance and early Baroque styles in 1620, but it has a late Gothic core.
+The current appearance of this Roman Catholic church is a result of neo-Gothic reconstruction.

-The most important landmarks are the historic town square with a fountain and statue of the Virgin Mary from 1655, the Roman Catholic church built in 1620 and rebuilt in the neo-Gothic style, and the Elizabethan Monastery from 1928–1932.
+Other important landmarks are the historic town square with a fountain and statue of the Virgin Mary from 1655, and the Elizabethan Monastery built in 1928–1932.

-The sanatorium building dates from 1933–1935 and is a valuable landmark of modern architecture.
+The sanatorium building was built in 1933–1935 and is a valuable landmark of modern architecture.
 It is surrounded by a park with an arboretum founded in 1924, most species were added in 1937.
 After its completion in 1938 it contained about a thousand species, varieties and forms of woody plants, of which 400 taxa of conifers.
 Today it has more than 500 species of trees and shrubs.
 Several sculptures created by Vincenc Makovský and Jan Tříska are also located in the park.